oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ### 3.1.8 Conformance Clause 8: Running Producer
 An OpenC2 Producer satisfies 'Running Producer' conformance if:
 * 3.1.8.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 1 of this specification
-* 3.1.8.2 **MUST** implement the 'running' Command Argument as a valid option for any Command associated with the 'deny' or 'allow' Actions in accordance with Sections 2.3.1 and 2.3.2 of this specificaiton
+* 3.1.8.2 **MUST** implement the 'running' Command Argument as a valid option for any Command associated with the 'deny' or 'allow' Actions in accordance with Sections 2.3.1 and 2.3.2 of this specification

 ### 3.1.9 Conformance Clause 9: Direction Producer
 An OpenC2 Producer satisfies 'Direction Producer' conformance if:
 * 3.1.9.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 1 of this specification
-* 3.1.9.2 **MUST** implement the 'direction' Command Argument as a valid option for any Command associated with the 'deny' or 'allow' Actions in accordance with Sections 2.3.1 and 2.3.2 of this specificaiton
+* 3.1.9.2 **MUST** implement the 'direction' Command Argument as a valid option for any Command associated with the 'deny' or 'allow' Actions in accordance with Sections 2.3.1 and 2.3.2 of this specification

 ### 3.1.10 Conformance Clause 10: drop-process Producer
 An OpenC2 Producer satisfies 'drop-process Producer' conformance if:
 * 3.1.10.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 1 of this specification
-* 3.1.10.2 **MUST** implement the 'drop_process' Command Argument as a valid option for any Command associated with the 'deny' Actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton
+* 3.1.10.2 **MUST** implement the 'drop_process' Command Argument as a valid option for any Command associated with the 'deny' Actions in accordance with sections 2.3.1 and 2.3.2 of this specification

 ### 3.1.11 Conformance Clause 11: Temporal Producer
 An OpenC2 Producer satisfies 'Temporal Producer' conformance if: